KrutzOtrem/Shin-s-Overlays/README.md

 <details>
   <summary><strong>Themes</strong></summary>

 Both the **Overlay** and **Theme** releases come with matching root backgrounds.
 To install them, simply place the *bg.png* file in the root directory of your SD card.
+The matching font *Medodica* can be found [here](https://github.com/user-attachments/files/19964712/Medodica.Font.zip).

 For **themes**, if you are not using custom folder names, drop them into the root of your **SD Card**.
 If you're using custom folder names, you’ll need to place them individually.
 For those using the stock **PICO** core, **MGBA** or **SUPA** manual placement is required.
 <br>